 Accurate calibration equations are critical for reliable and consistent operation.
-The Pinnacle software is equipped with three different calibration methods: (1) Single Point, (2) Advanced Linear and (3) Advanced Polynomial.
+The Pinnacle software is equipped with four different calibration methods: (1) Single Point, (2) Advanced Linear (3) Advanced Polynomial and (4) Slope & Offset.
 Regardless of what calibration method is utilized, the end result is that there will be an equation that correlates the moisture sensor's voltage to an uncompensated moisture value.
 It is referred to as an uncompensated moisture because the moisture measured by the sensor needs to be compensated from a reference temperature to the actual grain temperature.
+It is important to note that depending on the moisture sensor(s) installed, some methods of calibration may not apply to your model.